Yunta, South Australia

-Yunta is a town and locality in the Australian state of South Australia located in the state's east about 275 km north-east of the state capital of Adelaide.
-It is a service centre supporting both the local area and travellers passing through on the Barrier Highway.
-It lies south west of Broken Hill and north east of Peterborough.
+Yunta is a town and locality in the Australian state of South Australia located about 275 km north-east of the state capital of Adelaide.
+It is a service centre, supporting both the local area and travellers passing through on the Barrier Highway.
+It is south-west of Broken Hill and north-east of Peterborough.

 History

-Yanta was an early spelling.
+An early spelling of the town was Yanta.
 In 1866 the district was known as part of the Tattawappa and Yanta Run.

-Yunta township was established in 1887 after the discovery of gold at the nearby diggings at Teetulpa and Waukaringa, when more than 5,000 miners made their way through here.
-In the early 1890s the village was a busy railway town on the Adelaide to Broken Hill line.
-From 1934 Yunta was the base for the famed outback trucking and mail contractor Harry Ding.
+Yunta township was established in 1887 after the discovery of gold at the nearby diggings at Teetulpa and Waukaringa, when more than 5000 miners made their way through here.
+From the early 1890s the village was a small but busy railway town on the narrow-gauge line between Cockburn and Port Augusta (Cockburn being the town on the state border to which trains from Broken Hill, New South Wales brought silver-lead-zinc ore concentrates).

+From 1934, Yunta was the base for the famed outback trucking and mail contractor Henry Edgar (Harry) Ding.

 Today Yunta is a small service centre for travellers and the surrounding properties.
-Yunta also provides an alternate route to the Flinders Ranges and beyond.
+Yunta also provides an alternative route to the Flinders Ranges and beyond.
 The natural gas fields at Gidgealpa and Moomba have resulted in improved access roads to South Australia's arid north-east region.